9 Years Ago: The Grand Ole Opry Re-opens After Devastating Flood

 Plenty of stars turned out for the big celebration, including Martina McBride, Bill Anderson, Keith Urban, Mel Tillis, Dierks Bentley, Montgomery Gentry and Ricky Skaggs, among others.
 The evening began with all of the stars convening onstage to sing "Will the Circle Be Unbroken."

-Twenty-six people perished in the 2010 Nashville flood, which caused 10,000 people to be displaced from their homes and more than $2 billion in private property damage.
+Twenty-six people died in the 2010 Nashville flood, which caused 10,000 people to be displaced from their homes and more than $2 billion in private property damage.

 The Grand Ole Opry Through the Years